kemiidowu/Final-Project-Pix-Art-Maker/README.md

 ## Brief Description
-It includes HTML and CSS, to build this application.
-JavaScript code that lets the user to create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece.
+This application includes HTML, CSS and JavaScript code that let the user to create a grid of squares representing their design, and apply colors to those squares to create a digital masterpiece.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
+This repository is the starter code for me (Udacity student).